Research Vision

 The thesis

 Better representations beat better models.
 If the surrogate for a potential energy surface captures the invariances of chemistry (permutation, rotation, composition) in its distance metric, the statistics become far simpler and far more data-efficient.
-The Optimal Transport Gaussian Process framework is one concrete instance of this thesis.
-The principle generalizes - to coarse-grained dynamics, to kinetic Monte Carlo on adaptive landscapes, to uncertainty quantification across benchmark problems.
+The Optimal Transport Gaussian Process framework (Goswami and Jónsson 2025) is one concrete instance of this thesis, and a unified Bayesian optimization view (Goswami 2026) makes the principle explicit: minimization, single-ended saddle searches, and double-ended reaction-path searches are one Bayesian optimization loop.
+The principle generalizes - to coarse-grained dynamics, to kinetic Monte Carlo on adaptive landscapes, to saddle searches on excited-state surfaces, to uncertainty quantification across benchmark problems.

-Adaptive kinetic Monte Carlo with learned saddle priors.
-Scaling the OT-GP framework from single saddle searches to millions-of-steps aKMC runs.
+1. Adaptive kinetic Monte Carlo with learned saddle priors.
+The primary long-term goal: scaling the OT-GP framework (Goswami and Jónsson 2025) from single saddle searches to millions-of-steps aKMC runs.
 Target: a million-atom, thousand-step-per-day capability that lets us simulate long-timescale processes (corrosion, catalyst deactivation) on realistic systems.
 Deliverables: an open-source aKMC driver on top of eOn + metatomic, benchmarks on at least three industry-relevant surfaces.

-Bayesian inference for benchmark-driven algorithm design.
-The hierarchical framework from the AIP Advances paper extends beyond saddle search.
+5. Bayesian inference for benchmark-driven algorithm design.
+The hierarchical framework (Goswami 2025) extends beyond saddle search.
 Any discipline that compares algorithms on heterogeneous test problems (solver suites, sampling methods, ML-potential architectures) needs honest uncertainty on the ranking.
 Deliverables: a domain-agnostic R / Stan package, community benchmark suites that report posteriors instead of point estimates.

 Why me